akamhy/waybackpy/README.md

 Waybackpy is a Python package and a CLI tool that interfaces with the Wayback Machine APIs.

-Wayback Machine has 3 client side APIs.
+Internet Archive's Wayback Machine has 3 useful public APIs.

 - SavePageNow or Save API
 - CDX Server API